 The infection could also spread to your skin (athlete’s foot).
 In severe cases, this skin infection could lead to cellulitis, especially if you have a condition like diabetes that weakens your immune system.

 About 33% of people living with diabetes have toenail fungus, so regular diabetic foot care is important in preventing fungal nails and other complications if you have diabetes.

-The Michigan Foot & Ankle Institute, PC, podiatrists use painless cutting-edge protocols to treat your nail fungus in the office.
-You may need topical treatment, oral medication, or high-tech laser treatments to target the nail fungus and destroy it at its source.
+The Michigan Foot & Ankle Institute podiatrists use cutting-edge protocols to treat your nail fungus in the office.
+You may need topical treatment, or oral medication, or mechanical debridement to target the nail fungus and destroy it at its source.
 Nail removal is also an option.